Clinics and doctors brace for more restrictions on women's health care after court ruling on abortion drug – KION546

 About half of abortions in the US use mifepristone, which is sold under the brand name Mifeprex.

 Mifeprex blocks the hormone progesterone, which effectively stops a pregnancy from continuing.
-Women take mifepristone first, followed one or two days later by misoprostol, a drug that causes the uterus to contract, cramp and bleed, similar to a heavy period.
+For an abortion, women take mifepristone first, followed one or two days later by misoprostol, a drug that causes the uterus to contract, cramp and bleed, similar to a heavy period.
 It empties out the uterus, ending the pregnancy.
 It can be used up to 10 weeks of pregnancy.

 But the uses of mifepristone go beyond abortion.